 Of course those seasonings, as well as ratios, will vary from region to region, but lucky for us, they usually turn out DELICIOUS!

-Slowly incorporate the olive oil while processing until the sauce smooths out to your liking.
+For an Even Smoother Chermoula.
+Add the ingredients to a blender or food processor except for the oil.
+Pulse to combine.
+Then, with the processor running, drizzle the olive oil until the sauce smooths out to your liking.
 You can easily add more oil as desired to thin it out for a drizzling sauce.

 Serving Ideas for Chermoula

-It also works as a dipper for pitas or other chips.
+- As a Dip.
+Chermoula works great as a dipper for pitas or other chips.

 I hope you enjoy it, my friends.
 Enjoy!
-Let me know how it turns out for you. — Mike H.
+Let me know how it turns out for you.
+It's gluten free. -- Mike H.

 - 1 cup chopped cilantro